 We strongly urge all of our customers to avoid pruning practices that are harmful to trees, including lion’s tailing and topping.
 If you have had either of these harmful procedures done to your trees, please contact us so that we can get you set up with a restoration plan.

-Before and after pruning of a mesquite tree
+Proper pruning of a mesquite tree (before and after)

 Caring for frost-damaged trees